Talimul212/Assignment-2-PH-nextLevel/README.md

-# Create the README.md content as a formatted Markdown file
-readme_md_content = """
 # Assignment 2

 This is a TypeScript-based Node.js project with Express.js for server-side development.
 The project includes tools for linting, code formatting, and hot-reloading for development ease.